-- 6. Back up the entire LISTSERV directory hierarchy (just in case). - 7.
+- 4. Stop LISTSERV.
+If you have LISTSERV set up to respawn itself, be sure to bring LISTSERV to a complete stop. - 5.
+Back up the entire LISTSERV directory hierarchy (just in case). - 6.
 Follow the instructions in this document to install the new version over the old.
-Your current configuration, lists, and other settings will be preserved. - 8.
+Your current configuration, lists, and other settings will be preserved. - 7.
 Restart LISTSERV and send a command to make sure the installation was successful.